North Korean defectors struggle adapting to life in the South | DW | 19.10.2021

 Jung In-sung, the president of the foundation, said in a recent interview with South Korean news agency Yonhap News that the people of the South should do more to welcome defectors and accept them as "ordinary neighbors" without prejudice.

-Jung said that support has previously tended to focus on efforts to help defectors achieve "economic self-reliance," but that needs to be expanded so that newcomers can "be completely included and united in our society."
+Jung told the news agency that support has previously tended to focus on efforts to help defectors achieve "economic self-reliance," but that needs to be expanded so that newcomers can "be completely included and united in our society."

 "It can be very difficult for defectors to find a job in South Korea for many reasons, but one big issue is that they have not had the chance to learn English and are often confused with 'Konglish' — a combination of Korean and English — that many people in the South tend to use," she said.